joseeden/All-Things-DevOps/pages/030-Security/012-Data-Security.md

    - Involves shredding, chopping, burning, or etching.
    - Remains disposed of in protected landfills.

+## Destroying Data

+### Data Media Sanitization

+Ensures that data is completely destroyed.

+- Data could still be recovered if not sanitized
+- Use disk wiping tools such as performing:
+   - Multiple pass disk overwrites (SSD and HDD)
+   - Degaussing (HDD)

-## Overwriting
+### Overwriting

 Overwriting involves writing multiple patterns across all storage media (see ISC2 Study Guide, Chapter 5, Module 1).

-This method ensures that the original data cannot be recovered.
+- Ensures that the original data cannot be recovered.

-For example, if an organization wants to repurpose a hard drive, they can overwrite the drive with multiple data patterns to ensure that the original data is completely erased and cannot be recovered.
+- To repurpose a hard drive,overwrite the drive with multiple data patterns to ensure that the original data is completely erased.

-## PHI and PII

-- PHI is Protected Health Information

-- PII is Personal Identifiable Information
+### Cryptographic Erasures

+Destorying the decryption key to ensure that the encrypted data cannot be decrypted.

+- Ensures data becomes inaccessible
+- Useful for self-encrypting drives (SEDs)

-## The Right to be Forgotten
+### The Right to be Forgotten

 The right to be forgotten is a principle under the General Data Protection Regulation (GDPR).